 Can I Play Music in my Cafe?
+(2019 Update)

 Music can be an integral part of a cafe.
 What do you need to do before hitting the play button?

-Why do I need a license?
+Why do I need a licence?

 Background Recorded Music